sarjataziz/ftir_project/README.md

 # FTIR Compound Classification System

-This project involves the classification of chemical compounds using FTIR (Fourier Transform Infrared) spectroscopy.
+This project is for classifying chemical compounds using Fourier Transform Infrared (FTIR) spectroscopy.

 ## Overview

 The solution combines: